Play Along with Chord Progressions

 What?
 While you're learning a progression so you can intuitively “hear the changes” it's useful to hear-and-see videos that show the chords, with NorthvilleGuitar or ReinholdAfter awhile, when you know the progression so you don't need to see the chords, two I like – with a “sound and feeling” of 50s Music – are by John AlexYou'll find your own favorites, maybe with others that show the chords, in PierGonella & Musician'sGuide MyBackingTrackChussMusicTGuitar – and search for others.

-6451 is the same progression as 1645, but it's time-shifted: iou – In late November, I'll listen to these backing tracks and then will link to some.
+6451 is the same progression as 1645, but it's time-shifted: iou – in March 2025, I'll listen to these backing tracks (that you can choose from now) and then will link to some.

 a popular progression that is related to the 50s Progression – because it has the same chords, but in a different sequence – is...